MohitLamba94/lab-temp-website/README.md

 - html pages for all other web pages that we create can be chosen at random and no restrictions on it.

 # How to add projects to the main page of the lab webpage?
+- Currently each row can accomodate 3 projects.
+This can be increased to 4 if desired.
+There is no restriction on the number of rows.
-- For each project tht has to be added to the main page you need three things:
+- For each project the has to be added to the main page you need three things:
   - Title
   - One line description
   - An image of max resolution `height="150" width="350"`.
+This image may be placed in the `images` folder or can be provided as a link to some image on the internet
 - Once you have these things ready, go to `index.html` and use the following template

 ```